opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 - **Moving forward and backward**: In addition to moving forward in search results, the user may want to go back to the page before the current page.
 - **Skipping pages**: The user may want to skip to a page out of order.
-- **Consistency**: The search results must stay consistent even with live index updates.
+- **Consistency**: The search results must stay consistent, even with live index updates.
 If the user is on Page 1 of the results and selects Page 2 and then goes back to Page 1, Page 1 stays the same despite documents being indexed or deleted in the meantime.
-- **Deep pagination**: The search must stay efficient even when the user wants to view results starting with Page 1000.
+- **Deep pagination**: The search must stay efficient even when the user wants to view results starting with Page 1,000.

 ### Pagination methods, compared